Why this seasoned sailor chose Jachthaven Biesbosch for the summer to explore the breath-taking Dutch waterways.

 Jachthaven Biesbosch also offers a unique sailing experience within the waters of the regions of Brabant and Zeeland.

-Paul and Heather were delighted with the warm welcome and the fantastic services when they arrived at Jachthaven Biesbosch.
+Paul and Heather were delighted with the warm welcome and fantastic service when they arrived at Jachthaven Biesbosch.

-“The marina manager Henk de Beer was very accommodating and so were the other havenmeesters, especially Marie-Louise.
-They always had a wave and a friendly smile when we returned to dock.
+“The marina manager was very accommodating and so were the other havenmeesters, especially Marie-Louise.
+They always had a wave and a friendly smile when we returned to our dock.

-At Jachthaven Biesbosch the customer services are second to none and the support services are superb.
-In fact, one of the service companies is over-wintering the boat on an indoor mooring.”
+At Jachthaven Biesbosch, the customer service is second to none and the support services are superb.
+In fact, one of the service companies is over-wintering our boat on an indoor mooring.”

-Paul explained this is the perfect solution for them, as they cannot pop over regularly to check on the boat through the winter months and feel confident that the boat is safely stored in a covered location.
+Paul explained this is the perfect solution for them, as they can't pop over regularly to check on the boat through the winter months and they feel confident that their boat is safely stored in a covered location.

 A welcome return

-Paul and Heather had three trips in total this summer - the first being a round trip of the local area of the Biesbosch, including venturing into the surrounding National Park.
-The second trip took them north where they left the boat to return to the UK collecting it on their return and heading further north still before returning to the Biesbosch.
+Paul and Heather have enjoyed three trips in total this summer - the first being a round trip of the local area of the Biesbosch, including venturing into the surrounding National Park.
+The second trip took them north where they left the boat to return to the UK collecting it on their return, and heading further north still before returning to the Biesbosch.

 “Holland has the finest inland water boating in Europe.
 They are all set up in ways that other countries aren’t."

-Of course the Schroeders will be returning to Jachthaven Biesbosch and they wouldn’t hesitate to recommend Jachthaven Biesbosch as a base to other sailors.
+Of course the Schroeders say they will be returning to Jachthaven Biesbosch and wouldn’t hesitate to recommend Jachthaven Biesbosch as a base to other sailors.